denismakogon/python-imports/README.md

 Please note that this test includes only 1 import from the standard library, things might get worth with 3rd-party libraries.
 The thing is that each import may act weird.
 But the truth is that LRU wrapper speeds up imports processing.

+## Downsides

+Okay, my approach has couple disadvantages:

+    - ugly hack
+    - for monolith applications may not be necessary
+    - breaks native development/debugging flow
+    - if nobody taking all of that seriously then why should I care?

+## Advantages

+It works better than ordinary imports.
+The best area to apply the following knowledge - serverless (due to the "cold start issue").